Pegasus-class hydrofoil: Design and armament

 The PHMs employed a combined diesel and gas turbine (CODOG) propulsion system with water-jet drives.
 Diesel engines provided fuel-efficient hullborne speeds up to 12 knots, while a LM2500 gas turbine powered foilborne speeds exceeding 48 knots.
 Fuel consumption was approximately 1,000 gallons per hour when foilborne and 100 gallons per hour hullborne, significantly limiting endurance.

 Armament comprised a 76 mm Oto Melara gun and provision for two quadruple RGM-84 Harpoon missile launchers, although the missiles were seldom carried as they made the class top heavy.
 While effective against larger surface combatants, this level of firepower was rarely needed in the PHMs’ primary coastal patrol and counter-narcotics roles, highlighting a mismatch between design and mission profile.

 Operational history

 All six vessels were constructed by Boeing in Renton, Washington, and based at Naval Air Station Key West, Florida.
-Despite their speed, limited endurance, maintenance requirements, and high fuel consumption restricted sustained operations.
+Despite their speed, sustained operations were restricted by limited endurance, maintenance requirements, and high fuel consumption.